 Blizzard Beach Review

 Here is a look at the Blizzard Beach Map.
-All of the attractions at this Disney water park are separated into location by slopes.
+All of the attractions at this Disney water park are separated into locations by slopes.
 If you are planning on experiencing all of the attractions, I recommend doing the slides on each slope first in the morning.
 It’s good to get those out of the way before experiencing the larger items like the lazy river and wave pool.

-I’ll add in more tips for touring as we go along.
+I’ll add more tips for touring as we go along.
 While we are still looking at the map, I wanted to point out that Melt Away Bay is orange #9.
 We usually like to grab a set of chairs here early on and make a base camp.
 This makes a good place for groups to meet back up if they separate to divide and conquer the park.

 Additionally, I wanted to point out Cross Country Creek (orange #10 on the map) is the lazy river that wraps around the park.
 For ease of touring, you can use the lazy river to circle the entire park.

-Each landing will provide a place to enter or exit with the closest attractions to the area.
+Each landing will provide a place to enter or exit with signs indicating the closest attractions to the area.
 If you are trying to maneuver the park and get confused, you can float around the creek until you find your desired destination.